GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/0-Getting-Started.md

 ## Provision Azure resources (Optional)

+If you would like to provision the resources yourself, follow the instructions on the `Azure Deployment Guide` page.

 :::info

-The Azure resources required for this lab have already been provisioned for you.
+Shared Azure resources required for this lab have already been deployed.

 :::

-If you would like to provision the resources yourself, follow the instructions on the `Azure Deployment Guide` page.